-Courts often decide a shared care or equal time arrangment will not work if:
+Courts often decide a shared care or equal time arrangement will not work if:

 - the parents live a long distance from each other;

-- the child might have to spend a long time travelling to or from school because of the distance a parent lives from their school;
+- the child might have to spend a long time traveling to or from school because of the distance a parent lives from their school;

 - there is high conflict between the parents;